constellr/product-lst/docs/et.md

 Various layers are provided and follow this compact naming convention:

-YYYYMMDD_ET_bb.tif
+YYYYMMDD_ET_aa.tif

 where

 -   YYYYMMDD is the datatake sensing date of the land surface temperature in isoformat.

--   bb is the method name, PTJPL or TSEB
+-   aa is the method name, PTJPL or TSEB

 -   .tif is the geospatial raster format used to store the data